kyrouT/Parallel-Programming/README.md

 # HomeWork 1
-Find the number of triangles at an Symmetrical Undericted Unweighted graph, and parallalezation with OpenMp and OpenCilk.
+/*Find the number of triangles at an Symmetrical Undericted Unweighted graph, and parallalezation with OpenMp and OpenCilk.

 The C files were tested with the .mtx files in the folder,which were loaded with the mmio library.